isabella232/bas-style-kit/README.md

 [Less](http://lesscss.org/) is a [CSS pre-processor](https://github.com/showcases/css-preprocessors)
 and therefore has to be compiled down to CSS before it can be used within a browser.

-Less compilation and any further processing steps are performed using `gulp less-min`.
+Less compilation, processing steps and output of both minified and non-minified CSS files using `gulp less`.

+This task will call these tasks in parallel: `gulp [less-min | less-no-min]`.

-This task will:
+`gulp less-no-min` will:

 * Compile `less/bas-style-kit.less` into CSS
 * Run compiled CSS through [autoprefixer](https://github.com/postcss/autoprefixer)
 * Run compiled CSS through [csslint](http://csslint.net/) & [csscomb](http://csscomb.com/) - see *linting* for more
-* Minify the CSS using [clean-css](https://github.com/jakubpawlowicz/clean-css) and append a `.min` filename suffix
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for compiled CSS files
 * Output compiled, processed CSS files and CSS maps to `dist/css` and `documentation/end-users/dist/css`

-Alternative tasks:
+`gulp less-min` will, in addition to the steps performed in `gulp less-no-min`:

+* Minify the CSS using [clean-css](https://github.com/jakubpawlowicz/clean-css) and append a `.min` filename suffix
+* Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for compiled minified CSS files
+* Output compiled, minified CSS files and CSS maps to `dist/css` and `documentation/end-users/dist/css`

-* To only compile Less files into CSS use `gulp less-only`
+Note: If needed to only compile Less files into CSS use the `gulp less-only` task.
-* To prevent CSS minfication use `gulp-less-no-min`

 #### CSS linting